albertoboccolini/myfirstoauth2/README.md

 - `googleClientSecret`: The Client Secret provided by the Google Cloud development console for your project.
 - `googleScopes`: A list of strings representing the **[access scopes](https://developers.google.com/identity/protocols/oauth2/scopes)** needed for your specific use case.
 - `redirectUrl`: The authorized redirect URL specified in your Google project settings.
-- `listenPort`: The port on which the local server will listen for OAuth2 redirection.
+- `listenPort`: The port on the local server will listen for OAuth2 redirection.

 ## Dependencies